A Corroborative Approach to Verification and Validation of Human--Robot Teams: Corroborative V V of Requirements 1a and 1b

-After generating assets for verification through different V\&V techniques, we can generate assurances about the handover scenario, according to the plan described in Section~\ref{s:plan}.
+After generating assets for V\&V through different V\&V techniques, we can generate corroborative V\&V evidence about the handover scenario, according to the plan described in Section~\ref{s:plan}.

-We compare assurances on the handover success rate (\textbf{Reqs.\ 1a-b}) from formal verification (\A{1}) and simulation-based testing (\A{2}).
+To discover whether the V\&V techniques corroborate one another, we compare evidence of the handover success rate (\textbf{Reqs.\ 1a-b}) from formal verification (\A{1}) and simulation-based testing (\A{2}).
 Sources of discrepancy are identified and investigated in experiments with the physical system.
-An experiment-based assurance of the handover success rate in the `typical use case' (\A{3}) is then generated.
-More detailed system characteristics measured during these experiments are used to inform modifications to the simulator, leading to a new assurance (\A{4}) that agrees closely with \A{3}.
+Experiment-based verification of the handover success rate in the `typical use case' (\A{3}) is then generated.
+More detailed system characteristics measured during these experiments are used to inform modifications to the simulator, leading to new evidence (\A{4}) that agrees closely with \A{3}.
 These simulations also reveal a new aspect of the system's behaviour.
-All insights gained up to this point are then used to inform modifications to the formal model, and the resulting assurance (\A{5}) is found to agree closely with \A{3} and \A{4}, satisfying our objective of achieving 3-way agreement between the methods.
+All insights gained up to this point are then used to inform modifications to the formal model, and the resulting evidence (\A{5}) is found to agree closely with \A{3} and \A{4}, satisfying our objective of achieving corroboration between the three V\&V techniques.
 The enacted workflow, depicted in Figure~\ref{f:workflow}, is described in detail in the subsequent subsections.